Pyntux/TimerDown/README.md

 $ python TimerDown.py
 ```

+### How app works:

+- App is using "shutdown" command from Linux core system and "systemd" commands for hibernate and sleep options.

 ### Packages

 If you are using Arch Linux or Arch based distro, there is 2 AUR packages: